 Date of Authorship for this Version

 Bittker, Boris I. and Frankel, James B., "Previously Taxed Property and the Federal Estate Tax" (1953).
 Faculty Scholarship Series.
-Paper 2519.
+2519.